Spontaneous $SU_2(\mathbb{C})$ symmetry breaking in the ground states of quantum spin chain: Mathematical Preliminaries

-By taking invariant mean on an extension of $\omega'$ to $\clo_d$, we verify that $K_{\omega'}$ is non empty and $K_{\omega'}$ is clearly convex and compact in the weak topology.
-In case $\omega'$ is an ergodic state ( extremal state ) $K_{\omega'}$ is a face in the $\lambda$ invariant states.
-Before we proceed to the next section here we recall Lemma 7.4 of [BJKW] in the following proposition.
+By taking invariant mean on an extension of $\omega_R$ to $\clo_d$, we verify that $K_{\omega}$ is non empty and $K_{\omega}$ is clearly convex and compact in the weak topology.
+In case $\omega$ is an ergodic state ( extremal state ) then, $\omega_R$ is as well an extremal state in the set of $\lambda$-invariant states of $\IM$.
+Thus $K_{\omega}$ is a face in the $\lambda$ invariant states.
+Now we recall Lemma 7.4 of [BJKW] in the following proposition which quantifies what we can gain by considering a factor state on $\clo_d$ instead of its restriction to $\mbox{UHF}_d$.